ReichtumQian/Notes-Math/ComplexAnalysis/slides/series-expansion.md

 <br>

 - Taylor Expansion and Zeros
-- Laurent Expansion and Singularties
+- Laurent Expansion and Singularities
+- Laurent Expansion at $z = \infty$

 ---